zoelai428/umr-data-integration-project/README.md

 - `read_csv_file(String filename)` for loading csv files,
 - `read_json_file(String filename, String[] header)` for loading json files, and
 - `read_xlsx_file(String filename)` for loading xlsx files.

+## Step 2: Integration

+Two different approaches of data integration are carried out:
+1. Manual data integration can be found in the amended `Main.java` in `1_preparation` with a number of functions helping to assure approaprite datatypes when writing into our database; whereas
+2. a semi-automatic approach can be found in `2_integration`.
+Data Matching methods including Jaccard similarity, JaroWinkler similarity and Levenshtein distance are applied here.